Esri/dynamic-situational-awareness-qt/doc/index.md

 ![](./images/dsa-tool-alert-conditions.png "Conditions wizard")<br>*Alert conditions tool (DSA Handheld)*

-When you select the Conditions tool the app presents a list of the defined alert conditions.
+When you select the Conditions tool, the app presents a list of the defined alert conditions.
 When you press CREATE NEW, a wizard asks for details about the conditions that will trigger the new alert.

 Create a spatial condition to alert when something enters a polygon or comes within a certain distance of an area or object.
 Create an attribute condition to alert when an attribute is a specified value for an object provided by a feed.
 You can use any available attribute on the object.
 The details you are prompted for depend on the type of condition: spatial or attribute.
 Conditions are persisted in the app's [configuration file](#app-configuration-settings).